 Foster Good Physical Habits with Devices

 Help your kids develop good physical habits to protect their eyes, posture, hands, and overall physical well-being by taking breaks, walking around, stretching etc. And if they have a very busy day, there may be no time to use technology for fun that day.
-Shimmy and shake.
-In the ad-breaks, have a competition to see who can do 20 star jumps the fastest!
+Have you tried shimmy and shake during ad-breaks?
+Or what about having a competition in the ad-breaks to see who can do 20 star jumps the fastest!

 Make Digital Detox-ing a Regular Thing